n10ty/authless/README.md

 * Registration
 * Login
 * JWT token via cookie
-* Some custom html templates read to use
+* Out of the box HTML templates read to use
 * Or use it only as a backend with your own frontend
 * Confirmation token
 * Multiple router supports (Gin, standard, etc.)